 Omega-3 fatty acids are 'good' fats found in some foods, such as oily fish.

-Just what are Omega-3 fatty acids exactly?
+Just what are omega-3 fats exactly?
 How much do you need?
-And what do all those abbreviations, EPA, DHA, and ALA, really mean?
-Here's a rundown of the essential Omega-3 facts you need to know.
+And what do all those abbreviations, EPA, DHA and ALA, really mean?
+Here's a guide to essential omega-3 fat facts.